vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 29 / Origin and Spread of the Pāśupata Movement 559

 Admittedly, the origin of the word laguḍa/lakut.a—attested, for instance, in Manusmr.ti (8.315) and Mahābhārata (7.29.16) in the sense of ‘cudgel’ or ‘club’—remains as yet unclear.
 17 But even if we do not accept Przyluski’s etymology that links the word to the Austro–Asiatic lāṅgula, meaning ‘stick’ or ‘penis’, 18 we may assume that phallic symbolism easily suggested itself to the Indian mind and came to be associated with this particular attribute.
 The phallic shape of the club in the earliest representations of the divine teacher, evident from the line pattern and its upright position (Plate 125), may have been prompted by the ithyphallic nature of this teacher and his prototype, Siva.
-Thus, the club may have replaced the ascetic ´ dan. ḍa, by virtue of its more outspoken phallic, i.e. Saiva connotation. ´ 19 The name Lāguḍi, ‘club-bearer’, in Skandapurāṇa (SPS 167.129), Lagud.īśvara in SPS 167.169 (interpolation), Lākuli in Niśvāsamukha 3.19 (Kafle 2015, 149) and Lakulīśa, i.e. ‘Lord of the club-bearers’, in slightly later sources, e.g. the Guhyas¯utra (12.18) of the Niśvāsatattvasam. hitā, derive all from this eponymous attribute.
+Thus, the club may have replaced the ascetic ´ dan. ḍa, by virtue of its more outspoken phallic, i.e. Saiva connotation. ´ 19 The name Lāguḍi, ‘club-bearer’, in Skandapurāṇa (SPS 167.129), Lagud.īśvara in SPS 167.169 (interpolation), Lākuli in Niśvāsamukha 3.19 (Kafle 2015, 149) and Lakulīśa, i.e. ‘Lord of the club-bearers’, in slightly later sources, e.g. the Guhyasūtra (12.18) of the Niśvāsatattvasam. hitā, derive all from this eponymous attribute.
 20

 The four disciples